hund030/TeamsFx_Wiki_review/How-to-automate-cicd-pipelines.md

 > Currently, service principal for Azure is used in CI/CD workflows, and to create Azure service principals for use, refer to [here](#how-to-create-azure-service-principals-for-use).

 ### Host types
-Templates are varies in host types (Azure or SPFx), so Provision and CD workflow templates are splited into isolated copies as you can infer from template file name's infixes.
-CI, Publish workflow templates have no such infixes because they are infix-independent.
+Templates varies in host types (Azure or SPFx) by which Provision and CD workflow templates are splited into copies.
+CI, Publish workflow templates are host-type independent.
 If you're working on Azure hosted projects, please download those templates with file name of `azure` infixes.
 Or you're working on SPFx hosted projects, please download those templates with file name of `spfx` infixes.

 ## Set up pipelines with GitHub